Acute Appendicitis: When Is It an Emergency?

 This article will provide an overview of acute appendicitis, including symptoms that indicate an emergency.
 It will also discuss causes, complications, and treatments for acute appendicitis.

-Acute appendicitis is a rapidly progressing inflammation of a small part of the large intestine called the appendix.
-The appendix is a pouch-like structure located in the lower right quadrant of the abdomen near the area where the small intestine joins the large intestine.
+The appendix is a small, pinky finger-shaped structure located in the lower right quadrant of the abdomen, near the area where the small intestine joins the large intestine.
 The exact function of the appendix is not known.

-Acute appendicitis is the most common abdominal surgical emergency.
-It is a common and serious condition that requires immediate surgery for treatment.
 In acute appendicitis, the appendix swells and begins to fill with rapidly growing bacteria and pus.
-This results in the hallmark symptoms of acute appendicitis including pain in the right lower area of the abdomen and fever.
+This results in symptoms including pain in the right lower area of the abdomen and fever.
 However, not all people with acute appendicitis will experience typical symptoms.